clementgallet/libTAS/README.md

 ## Install

 You can download the latest version of the software in the [Releases](https://github.com/clementgallet/libTAS/releases) page.
-The current dependancies are:
+The current dependencies are:

 * `libc6`, `libgcc1`, `libstdc++6`
 * `libqt5core5a`, `libqt5gui5`, `libqt5widgets5` with Qt version at least 5.6